MicrosoftDocs/azure-docs/articles/sentinel/soc-optimization/soc-optimization-access.md

   - Microsoft Sentinel in the Azure portal

-#Customer intent: [AI]As a SOC analyst, I want to optimize security controls and data ingestion so that I can enhance threat detection and reduce costs without compromising coverage.
+#Customer intent: As a SOC analyst, I want to optimize security controls and data ingestion so that I can enhance threat detection and reduce costs without compromising coverage.

 ---